I Tried Meal Prepping for a Week—Here’s What Happened When I Gave Up Takeout

 RELATED: 10 Time-Saving Kitchen Hacks You'll Wish You Tried Sooner

-On the upside, the simplicity of the meals made my morning feel like a breeze and had me snacking less throughout the day, I began to realize.
+On the upside, the simplicity of the meals made my morning feel like a breeze and had me snacking less throughout the day.
 When I did want a snack, I reached for a piece of fruit from my office kitchen or sliced up an avocado and ate it with a sprinkle of salt and pepper, mainly as a pre-workout snack.

 For lunch, I ate leftovers from my meal-kit meal (since it created two servings per meal).
 I was very thankful to not be eating chicken sausage for lunch again.
 For dinner, I ate more potatoes and asparagus and an avocado.
 It felt nice to go completely vegetarian for a meal, but by the time I crawled into bed, my stomach started to grumble.
 I drifted off thinking about desserts.